-3. the House of Commons – the lower house, or “people’s house” of the British Parliament, now the seat of government.
+The lower house, or “people’s house”, of the British Parliament, now the seat of government.

 The notion that the Press is the fourth estate rests on the idea that the media’s function is to act as a guardian of the public interest and as a watchdog on the activities of government.